20 Items You Should Never Put in the Washing Machine

 Not only can the washing machine destroy a bra’s underwire, but the undergarment’s clasps can also get stuck to other pieces of laundry and cause serious tears.

 Douse your laundry with too much detergent and your clothes will come out of the washing machine with residue all over them, requiring yet another rinse cycle.
-And what’s more, overdoing it on the soap can cause a build-up of mold in your machine, meaning that both your washer and your clothes will require cleaning.
+What’s more, overdoing it on the soap can cause a build-up of mold in your machine, meaning that both your washer and your clothes will require additional cleaning.

 Precious Stuffed Animals